paisleypark3121/expo_chatbot/readme.md

 ---

-NAVIGATOR
+DRAWER NAVIGATOR

 npm install @react-navigation/native
-npm install @react-navigation/drawer
+npx expo install react-native-screens react-native-safe-area-context npm install @react-navigation/drawer npx expo install react-native-gesture-handler react-native-reanimated

-npx expo install react-native-screens react-native-safe-area-context npm install react-native-screens react-native-safe-area-context
+To finalize installation of react-native-gesture-handler, add the following at the top (make sure it's at the top and there's nothing else before it) of your entry file, such as index.js or App.js: import 'react-native-gesture-handler';

 ---